aroberge/avantpy/proposal/idea.md

 - AvantPy is supported by a website that includes very basic explanations of programming concepts for each dialect.
 These explanations can be linked to by tracebacks.

-**AvantPy does not exist yet.** For now, it is a concept inspired by various experiments.
+**AvantPy does not exist yet.** For now, it is a concept inspired by various experiments I have done, most of which are available on Github.

 In addition, AvantPy **could** possibly include an REPL designed to make use of the above, something which I have also explored.
 However, I do not see this as important as the other aspects, and do not believe that it should be worked on until all of the other parts have been properly implemented.